craigduncanlab/singlecell/genome_sizes.md

 It is useful at this point to differentiate the concept of the 'genome' and the 'genetic information' that might be contained in a cell.
 The distinction lies in how we organise our understanding of the biological purpose of the information, and its similarities.

 Firstly, genetic information is contained in the sequences of nitrogen bases (a set of 4 small molecular chains) present in *all* the DNA molecules present in a cell.
 For any length of DNA, any matching molecule with the same length has, in effect, an alternative 'code' for all the genetic traits associated with that length of DNA.
 If we think of a length of DNA as a biological program or reference, then each DNA molecule of similar length, with its variations, is an alternative program.
 How the cell deals with having copies of slightly different program in the cell at the same time requires more detailed explanation, but it is ultimately linked back to the Mendelian observations that some of these genetic properties inherited from the parent can co-exist (we now know, they co-exist in separate lengths of DNA in a cell), but in a physical sense, the expression of the encoded traits on a particular DNA molecule may be suppressed or be dominated by the properties encoded in a DNA molecule inherited from the other parent.

+There is some research, conducted on fish, that suggests that a single copy of a genome is not, in fact, sufficient by itself to produce healthy individuals (possibly due to some beneficial interaction between the DNA threads of similar length in the diploid cells).
+This is despite the earlier dogma: "According to genetic theory, the genes in one set of homologous chromosomes should be sufficient to encode all the structures and physiological functions of an individual" (Ref1)

+Refs

+1. Luo, Diploid-dependent regulation of gene expression: a genetic cause of abnormal development in fish haploid embryos, Heredity [Nature 2003](https://www.nature.com/articles/6800263)

 ## Genome